Becca-Bottens/history-project/pages/essay-02.md

 ## NAACP Creation

-Springfield, Illinois August 14, 1908, two African American men were accused of assaulting two Euro-American women.
-These two men were subsequently jailed, and a mob came looking for the charged men.
-The jail-keeper did not allow this mob access to the accused.
-Unsatisfied with not gaining access, the mob targeted two other African American men that had not committed any crimes and lynched them in place of the two jailed men.
-Over the course of three days the mob, mostly Euro-Americans, destroyed African American owned businesses and homes.
-The Springfield Race Riot ran almost two thousand African American residents out of town and never returned.[^1]
+Springfield, Illinois August 14, 1908, two African American men, accused of assaulting two Euro-American women, found themselves incarcerated on these allegations.
+An unsatisfied mob wanted the charged men lynched.
+They approached the jail expecting the prisoners released so they could enact their own justice.
+The jail-keeper, however, refused them access.
+Enraged, the mob targeted two other African American men who had not committed any crimes and lynched them instead.
+Three days the mob ran amuck, mostly Euro-Americans, destroying African American owned businesses and homes.
+Almost two thousand African Americans vacated the town while the Springfield Race Riot occurred and never returned.[^1]

 {% include feature/image.html filename="Lynching-flyer.jpg" alt="A political flyer promoting an anti-lynching bill in legislature 1922" caption="A political flyer promoting an anti-lynching bill in legislature 1922." width="50" link="https://archive.org/details/LynchingD.D.TeoliJr.A.C.20" %}